Resources for Teaching Evaluations

 Additional Resources

-Further reading, frameworks, and tools can be found in our Teaching Evaluation Resource Collection.
+Further reading, frameworks, and tools, including guidance on collecting and using mid-semester and end-of-course feedback, can be found in our Teaching Evaluation Resource Collection.

 Handbooks